How to Hit a 5 Iron: A Beginner’s Guide to Solid Shots

 While amateur golfers may not swing as hard with their short irons as they hit long irons, they must reach a minimal distance to achieve results to shoot lower scores.

-When you start training on extending your 5-iron length, the following yardages will give you enough distance to meet your overall goals of finding more consistency.
+The following yardages will give you enough distance to meet your overall goals of finding more consistency and distance control.

 Professional Golfer